LouisCAD/Splitties/README.md

 A "split" is a module of the Splitties library that you can add as a dependency.
 It only includes the required transitive dependencies.
-This allows you to only add what you need in your app or library module, so the final apk is as small as possible and doesn't include stuff not used by your app.
+This allows you to only add what you need in your app or library module, so the final apk/ipa/app is as small as possible and doesn't include stuff not used by your app.

 Let's say you're build a Wear OS app using the Views DSL.